4.9-Stars

 3. Clearing the Vent

-The vent connecting your bathroom exhaust fan to the outside can become a hotspot for as much dust and debris accumulation as possible, impeding airflow and reducing efficiency.
+The vent linking your bathroom exhaust fan to the outdoors can get clogged with dust and debris, cutting down on airflow and efficiency.

 Use your vacuum cleaner’s hose attachment to reach into the vent and clear any build-up.
 This helps maintain proper ventilation and prevents the fan motor from overheating, ensuring it remains in good working condition.